machal/cssmine-content/content/css3-font-face.md

 -   **TTF/OTF** (TrueType/OpenType) – these are two formats which are supported
     by almost all modern browsers.
 However, MSIE only supports them from version
-    9. Furthermore, you have to set the so-called “embedding bits” (embedding permissions in the font's header) to “installable”.
+    9. Furthermore, you have to set the so-called “embedding bits” (embedding permissions in the font’s header) to “installable”.
     [caniuse.com/ttf](http://caniuse.com/ttf)
 -   **SVG** (SVG vector format defined fonts) – you will need this if you want to support really old versions of iOS Safari browser, i.e. 4.3 and lower.